AlbertaSat/ex3_software/ex3_obc_fsw/README.md

 ## Usage

-Scripts to launch various processes (in separate gnome-terminals) for testing and demonstration can be found in the [scripts](./scripts) directory.
+Scripts to launch various processes (in separate tmux windows) for testing and demonstration can be found in the [scripts](./scripts) directory.

 TODO - Change these paths to be relative so they can be used by other members.